jazdrv/dnaTools/README_dir+setup.txt

 ./LICENSE - open GPL 3 license (got this from github)

-./README.md - originally pushed this in using bitbucket, it's the project default readme at GitHub
+./README.md - the project default readme at GitHub

-./bin - this is the place I am setting up for where the executables are to be found
+./bin - executables for current version

 ./data - csv's and other types of data dumps